 The purpose of this large hall and of its adjoining four very small rooms is still to be understood.
 It might have been used for relaxing and socializing after a bath and perhaps for having a nap in one of the small rooms.
 Villa la Olmeda is situated at an altitude of approximately 900 meters (3,000 feet) which explains why many parts of the villa had a heating system.

-(left) Archaeological Museum of Valladolid: early IInd century AD bronze inscription found in 1985; it states a pact of friendship between the towns of Intercatia and Cauca (today's Coca), the likely birthplace of Emperor Theodosius; (right-above) Museum of Israel: bronze inscription of the time of Emperor Domitian which mentions troops from Cantabria among those who fought with the Roman Army in Palestine; (right-below) detail of "Tabula Peutingeriana", a Vth century map of the roads of the Roman Empire, showing the lighthouse at Brigantia which was likely built by Emperor Trajan to facilitate the circumnavigation of Spain; the blue dot shows Palencia, the town in the district of which Villa La Olmeda is located; the red dot shows Intercatia (Cauca is further south)
+(left) Archaeological Museum of Valladolid: early IInd century AD bronze inscription found in 1985; it states a pact of friendship between the towns of Intercatia and Cauca (today's Coca), the likely birthplace of Emperor Theodosius; (right-above) Museum of Israel: bronze inscription of the time of Emperor Domitian which mentions troops from Cantabria among those who fought with the Roman Army in Palestine (see the tombstone of a soldier from Cantabria who fought on the Rhine border); (right-below) detail of "Tabula Peutingeriana", a Vth century map of the roads of the Roman Empire, showing the lighthouse at Brigantia which was likely built by Emperor Trajan to facilitate the circumnavigation of Spain; the blue dot shows Palencia, the town in the district of which Villa La Olmeda is located; the red dot shows Intercatia

 The Romans built roads and harbours to facilitate the access to the north-western part of Spain and we know of a number of towns which they founded, some of which still exists today.
 They did not however create an autonomous province for this territory as they did in the south-western part of Spain where Augusta Emerita (Merida), the capital of Lusitania, became a large and wealthy city.
 This northern region continued to be part of Hispania Tarraconensis, although it was very remote from Tarragona, the capital of the province on the Mediterranean Sea.